scala-ts/scala-ts/docs/index.md

 # Scala-TS

-*Scala-TS* is a simple tool which generates [TypeScript](https://www.typescriptlang.org) types from [Scala](https://www.scala-lang.org/) types, to easily integrate REST-ful Scala backends and TypeScript frontends.
+*Scala-TS* is a tool which convert [Scala](https://www.scala-lang.org/) data model types to other langages such as [TypeScript](https://www.typescriptlang.org) (to easily integrate REST-ful Scala backends and TypeScript frontends).

 > See [release notes](./release-notes.html)